Rate and predictors of loss to follow-up in HIV care in a low-resource setting: analyzing critical risk periods

 With Collections, you can get published faster and increase your visibility.

-BMC Infectious Diseases invites submissions for a Collection on Artificial intelligence on infectious disease management.
+BMC Infectious Diseases invites submissions for a Collection on Infectious diseases in pregnancy.

 This Collection supports and amplifies research related to SDG 3: Good Health and Well-being.